 When buying a home, you’re usually focused on the fun aspects, like painting the kitchen a different color or figuring out what to plant in the front yard.

-The last thing you want to think about is a list of unfortunate events that could potentially come knocking, like a fire or a bad storm.
+The last thing you want to think about is a list of unfortunate events that could come knocking, like a fire or a bad storm.

-But with homeownership comes the responsibility of shopping around for homeowners insurance, so it’s pretty much inevitable.
+But homeownership comes with the responsibility of shopping around for homeowners insurance.
+So it’s pretty much inevitable.

 While you’ll have to consider personal property and liability coverage, the core part of your homeowners insurance will be your dwelling coverage, or the financial protection for the home itself.

 This brings up the big question: If your home is seriously damaged or destroyed, how much protection will you need to cover the costs?

 This is where extended replacement cost insurance comes into play.
 Learn how it can help you get back to normal in the event of a disaster.

 Say you lose all or most of your home to a disaster, like a fire or a tornado.
 When you file a dwelling coverage claim, you want to be reimbursed for the cost to repair or replace your home, right?

 If you have standard replacement cost coverage, your insurer will pay to return your home to its original condition.
 But only up to the coverage limit on your policy.

 But with extended replacement cost, you would be reimbursed for a certain percentage over your policy limit.
 This is typically between 10 percent and 25 percent.